penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-## Handling your data
+## Managing your data
 By default, all lists are saved in the `MoneyGoWhereData.xml` file in the **Memory** folder created in the same directory as `MoneyGoWhere.jar`.

-All data is saved automatically and will not be lost when exiting the MoneyGoWhere.
+Rest assured that your data will be saved automatically and will not be lost when exiting the MoneyGoWhere.

 <br>
 <hr>
 <br>

 ### Merging a data file: `Merge-File`
-Merges save file from an external source given path to the .xml save file
+Merges the data from an external data file with the data from the current data file.

 <br>

 Syntax: `Merge-File -p PATH_STRING`

 {: .notes }
 > * `PATH_STRING` is text string.
-If your path contains spaces, you would need to wrap the text with double quotes.
+If the path to your external data file contains spaces, you would need to wrap the path with double quotes.

 <br>